-    On each query, QRemote Server Logs the events, If you are facing any issues or delay in response, please refer QRemote Server Event Logs for details on which stage its taking more time.
+On each query, QRemote Server Logs the events.
+If you are facing any issues or delays in response, please refer QRemote Server Event Logs for details on which stage is taking more time.

 Select * from Online…Account

-On each query, QRemote Server Logs the events, If you are facing any issues or delay in response, please refer QRemote Server Event Logs for details on which stage it's taking more time.
+On each query, QRemote Server Logs the events.
+If you are facing any issues or delays in response, please refer QRemote Server Event Logs for details on which stage it's taking more time.

 Keywords: SQL Server 2008 Management Studio, SQL Server 2016 Management Studio, SQL Server 2012 Management Studio, SQL Server Management Studio, SSMS, QuickBooks Online, QBO, online 64-bit